 - Dead wood in trees on private land.

-- The maintenance of trees and/or vegetation on roads and public land, if such action is considered appropriate by Council and is undertaken by Council or persons approved and authorised by it to perform any of the actions listed in clause 5.9 of the LEP.
+- The maintenance of trees and/or vegetation on roads and public land, if such action is considered appropriate by Council and is undertaken by Council or persons approved and authorised by it to perform any of the actions listed in Part 3 of SEPP (Vegetation in Non-Rural Areas) 2017.

 Due to the large number of trees in Mosman most residents live in close proximity to a street or park tree and unfortunately associated conflicts can arise.
 Council has therefore decided to develop and implement uniformed practices to address problems of impacts from Council trees.